kagruber2412/kagruber2412.github.io/_pages/about.md

 I'm an assistant professor at the Department of Econometrics at Erasmus University Rotterdam.
 My fields of expertise are <b>quantitative marketing</b>, <b>psychometric methods</b> and <b>computational statistics</b>.

 My research mainly focuses on latent variable models (that is, linear and nonlinear mixed models, block-recursive graphical models) and their computational efficient estimation within probabilistic formulations such as exact Bayesian and approximate variational methods.
-I'm also working on topics related to <b>Probabilistic Machine Learning</b> (importance scores, attention, anomaly detection).
+I'm also working on topics related to
+(1) feature attribution (LIME, Lift, Shapley Values), (2) uncertainty quantification with probabilistic neural networks and deep ensembles, (3) Bayesian estimation of large scale/ high dimensional panel regression models.

 On this site you can find more information on my [puplications](url) and most [recent research](url), [teaching activities](url) and [CV](url).